 While walnuts offer numerous health benefits, some may be allergic to them.
 If you experience any allergic reactions, such as swelling, difficulty breathing, or hives, seek medical attention immediately.

-The heart-brain connection is a critical aspect of overall health, and walnuts significantly support cardiovascular well-being.
+The heart-brain connection is critical to overall health, and walnuts significantly support cardiovascular well-being.
 Their unique composition of heart-healthy fats, antioxidants, and nutrients makes them an excellent addition to any heart-healthy diet.
-Incorporating walnuts into your meals and snacks can enhance your cardiovascular health and nourish your brain.
+Incorporating walnuts into your meals and snacks can enhance cardiovascular health and nourish your brain.
 Embrace the power of walnuts and step towards a healthier heart and brain.

 Read more articles about Health & Wellness.